concur/concur-platform-sdk-dotnet/README.md

 # Nuget Package

-The ConcurPlatform library source code (included in this SDK) is already compiled and uploaded on [http://www.nuget.org/packages/ConcurPlatform](http://www.nuget.org/packages/ConcurPlatform) as a Nuget package named "*ConcurPlatform*".
+The ConcurPlatform library source code (included in this SDK) is already compiled and uploaded on [http://www.nuget.org/packages/ConcurPlatform](http://www.nuget.org/packages/ConcurPlatform) as a Nuget package named "*ConcurPlatform*". **NOTE: this package targets .NET Framework,Version=v4.5 or later, so make sure your project properties target this version of .NET Framework otherwise this package won't be listed in the results when you search for it from inside your IDE. **

 # Installation